 Population Health and Health Outcomes: providing new, cost-effective ways to fight disease

-The UA Health Sciences studies the health of populations as a whole and measures health outcomes to ensure appropriate resources are reaching the community.
-As part of this major initiative, the UA Center for Population Science and Discovery to develop practical solutions to improve health outcomes, enhance access to quality health care, reduce health inequities, assess cost-effectiveness and ensure accountability.
+The UArizona Health Sciences studies the health of populations as a whole and measures health outcomes to ensure appropriate resources are reaching the community.
+As part of this major initiative, the UArizona Center for Population Science and Discovery to develop practical solutions to improve health outcomes, enhance access to quality health care, reduce health inequities, assess cost-effectiveness and ensure accountability.

 Precision Health: tailoring treatments to the individual

 We're building a world-class program to develop novel, targeted therapies tailored to individual patients.
-The UA Center for Applied Genetics and Genomic Medicine supports health-care providers, genetic counselors and researchers in their efforts to advance precision health approaches for the diagnosis, prediction and treatment of disease, for improved patient care and outcomes and reduced health-care costs.
+The UArizona Center for Applied Genetics and Genomic Medicine supports health-care providers, genetic counselors and researchers in their efforts to advance precision health approaches for the diagnosis, prediction and treatment of disease, for improved patient care and outcomes and reduced health-care costs.